New Cuban Shorts Program I: Cuban Visions (I)

 2009.
 Directed by Marcel Beltran.
 13 min.
 Sergio Abel, a grade-school teacher in a small town in central Cuba, videotapes his life.
 Despite his difficult circumstances, he lends keen insights into the images he takes and his students' aspirations for the future.

 All films made in Cuba, and in Spanish with English subtitles.
+Courtesy of the filmmakers and Alex Halkin, Americas Media Initiative.
 Program 88 min.

 In the Film exhibition Documentary Fortnight 2013: MoMA’s International Festival of Nonfiction Film and Media